 Several interesting future extensions can be considered.
-Firstly, we may consider the controlled common noise in the McKean-Vlasov control problem, where the optimal policy no longer admits the explicit form as a Gibbs measure.
+Firstly, we may consider the controlled common noise in the mean-field control problem, where the optimal policy no longer admits the explicit form as a Gibbs measure.
 Instead, we can provide the first order condition of the optimal policy using the linear functional derivative with respect to probability measures.
 It is an interesting open problem to investigate the correct form of the continuous time integrated q-function and the associated q-learning.
 Secondly, it will also be appealing to investigate the decentralized continuous time q-learning from the representative agent's perspective and provide the correct q-function and policy iteration rules based on observations of the representative agent's individual state dynamics.
-Finally, we are also interested in establishing some theoretical convergence results on the policy improvement iterations and continuous-time q-learning in the mean-field model.
+At last, we are also interested in establishing some theoretical convergence results on the policy improvement iterations and continuous time q-learning in the mean field model.

 \ \\